-Rare Element Resources Ltd. (collectively, "we," "our," "Rare Element" or the "Company") was incorporated under the laws of the Province of British Columbia on June 3, 1999.
+Rare Element Resources Ltd. (collectively, "we," "us," "our," "Rare Element" or the "Company") was incorporated under the laws of the Province of British Columbia on June 3, 1999.

 We are currently in the process of exploring and evaluating the Bear Lodge Rare Earth Element ("REE") Project in Wyoming.
-The Bear Lodge REE Project is located within our Bear Lodge Property which also includes the Sundance Gold Project.
-In accordance with U.S. GAAP we are an exploration stage entity.
-We have completed a pre-feasibility study on the Bear Lodge REE Project and have begun compiling data for the preparation of a feasibility study.
-To date, we have no revenue and have an accumulated operating deficit of \$81,590 of which \$43,018 is attributable to the exploration of our mineral interests.
+The Bear Lodge REE Project is located within our Bear Lodge Property which also includes the Sundance Gold Project, which is currently inactive.
+In accordance with U.S. GAAP, we are an exploration stage entity.
+We have completed a pre-feasibility study on the Bear Lodge REE Project and are preparing a feasibility study.
+To date, we have no revenue from operations and have an accumulated operating deficit of \$86,847 of which \$45,935 is attributable to the exploration of our mineral interests.

-Our continuing operations and the recoverability of the carrying values of our mineral property interests are dependent upon economic reserves being discovered and developed at the Bear Lodge REE Project, our ability to obtain the necessary permits to mine the Bear Lodge REE Project and on future profitable production or proceeds from the disposition of any of our mineral property interests.
+Our continuing operations and the recoverability of the carrying values of our mineral property interests are dependent upon the discovery and development of economic mineral reserves at the Bear Lodge REE Project, our ability to obtain the necessary permits to mine and on future profitable production or proceeds from the disposition of any of our mineral property interests.
 Development and/or start-up of the Bear Lodge REE Project is dependent upon our ability to obtain the necessary financing to complete the exploration, development and/or start-up of the Bear Lodge REE Project.
-Although we have been successful in raising such capital in the past, there can be no assurance that we will be able to do so in the future.
+Although we have been successful in raising capital in the past, there can be no assurance that we will be able to do so in the future.